Macrometacorp/docs/docs/streams/stream-basics/producers.md

   } else {
     console.log("\nCreating global stream...");
     // To create a global stream, set the second parameter to false
-    // There is an option to create a local stream, which is only accessible within the fabric const streamInfo = await client.createStream(streamName, false);
+    // There is an option to create a local stream, which is only accessible within the region const streamInfo = await client.createStream(streamName, false);
     console.log(`New Producer = ${streamInfo.result["stream-id"]}`);
   }